Core Process Psychotherapist in North Bristol

 How I work

-I am an experienced, accredited psychotherapist with the UKCP and work one-to-one with adults.
+I am an experienced psychotherapist accredited with the UKCP and work one-to-one with adults.
 I am based near Bishopston, within easy reach of Clifton and the city centre and on the Concorde Way cycle route.

 Psychotherapy/Counselling can be a mid- to long-term process on an open-ended basis.
 It is also possible to do very effective short-term work focussed on specific issues.

-I offer a free first meeting, lasting up to 45 minutes, which gives you the chance to ask any questions and perhaps more importantly to get a sense of who I am and how I work as a psychotherapist.
+I offer a free first meeting, lasting up to 45 minutes, which gives you the chance to ask any questions and perhaps more importantly to get a sense of who I am and how I work.
 If we decide to work together, we will usually contract to do six sessions.
 In the 6th session we will review the work and see whether it feels right to continue.
 These reviews take place from time to time and offer a chance for us both to reflect on the sessions.

 Issues that I work with include: